SSC CGL 2025 Exam Preparation Tips - Check Preparation Strategy, Tricks, Study Plan, Time Table, Best Books

 • Revision is essential for success in General Awareness.

-• The candidates should get into the habit of regularly reading periodicals, blogs, and newspapers.
+• You should get into the habit of regularly reading periodicals, blogs, and newspapers.

-• The applicants can take notes on the significant current affairs in order to memorise the facts and happenings.
+• You can take notes on significant current affairs in order to memorize the facts and happenings.

 SSC CGL Preparation Strategy for Reasoning Section